BaseSecrete/secure_attribute/README.md

 # Secure Attribute

-Secure Attribute is a ruby gem to encrypt attributes of any Ruby object or ActiveRecord model.
+*Secure Attribute* is a ruby gem to encrypt attributes of any Ruby object or ActiveRecord model.

-While there are already a few encryption gems, Secure Attribute has a different approach:
+While there are already a few encryption gems out there, *Secure Attribute* has no dependencies, no constrains, and a storage format similar to Bcrypt.

-- No dependencies
-- No constraints
-- Storage format similar to bcrypt

-The goal is not store the password of users when they authenticate to your site.
-For this purpose it is recommended to use Bcrypt or Scrypt.
-However it is a convenient and safe way to store data such as API secrets and tokens or even FTP passwords.
-Let's see the importance of encrypting these kind of data.

-Let's say your are a market place where you process payments.
-Each seller gives you the API token of it's payment gateway.
+As a use case example, let's say you run a marketplace and process payments.
+Each seller gives you the API token of its payment gateway and you store them in your database.
-So in your database you have a column `Seller#payment_gateway_secret`.
-This token is very sensitive because it can triggers payments and refunds.
+This tokens are very sensitive as they can trigger payments and refunds.
-If someone got a dump of your database he can move money on the behalf of your customer.
+If someone manages to get a dump of your database, he could easily move money on behalf of your customers.
-However it this column is encrypted that his much harder for him and you did a good job to protect your users.

-That's why you should encrypt any API/Oauth secret/password that your store in your database.
+If your database column is encrypted, then it is a different story.

+*Secure Attribute* offers a convenient way to store any kind of sensitive data, such as API secrets, tokens or even FTP passwords.

-## Examples
+## Installation

-First, add `gem "secure_attribute"` to your Gemfile and run `bundle install`.
+Add `gem "secure_attribute"` to your Gemfile and run `bundle install`.

-Then we need to generate an encryption key.
-A helper method is available which encodes it in base64.
-The key is encoded in base 64 because it's more convenient to store it in an environment variable.
-For the examples we assume it is stored in environment varaible `SECURE_ATTRIBUTE_KEY`.
-Do not loose this key otherwise yon won't be able to decrypt any data.
+Then, generate an encryption key:

 ```ruby
 SecureAttribute.export_random_key_base64("AES-256-CBC")
 ```

+The key is encoded in base 64 to make it more convenient to store it in an environment variable.
+**Make sure you do not lose your encryption key or you won't be able to decrypt any data.**

+## Usage

+*For the examples bellow we assume the key is stored in the environment variable `SECURE_ATTRIBUTE_KEY`.*

 There are 2 ways to use it:

-- You can call the helper method `attr_secure` which will do everything for you.
-It creates the relevant attribute accessors if missing or surrounds them with the encryption mechanism.
+- You can call the helper method `attr_secure` which creates the relevant attribute accessors if missing, or surrounds them with the encryption mechanism.

 ```ruby
 class User < ActiveRecord::Base